top of page

 Little Brown Language

-This video clip (4 mins) is from our performance for Seattle Artists at the Center.
-We worked with staff to transform the exhibition space of Fisher Pavilion into an intimate theater setting.
+The video clip is from a performance for Seattle Artists at the Center.
+We transformed the exhibition space of the Fisher Pavilion into an intimate theater setting.
 In this section called “Migracion” we experiment with the tarima (wooden foot drums from the Fandango music and dance tradition of Veracruz, Mexico), transformed into symbolic material we encounter through touch and feel.
-As we move with them, the tarima can become drum, boat, stage, land; giving us access to our body’s hidden histories of land and language loss, migration, displacement, and resistance.
+As we move with them, the tarima becomes drum, boat, land, stage; giving us new paths of access to our body’s hidden histories of land and language loss, migration, displacement, and resistance.

 Choreography: Milvia Pacheco Salvatierra